Class Teacher: Miss Abbie Sinden

 Please encourage your child to complete their homework independently and on time - it will help them in the transition to Secondary school!

-Remember to sign your child's reading journal for them to be entered into the Friday raffle.
+Remember to sign your child's reading journal for them to be entered into the reading raffle.

 A new handwriting scheme has been adopted by the whole school so we will spend time learning how to join letters correctly and fluently.
 It is an expectation that all children in Key Stage 2 should be joining their writing so please encourage your children at home.

-In our reading sessions, we will be beginning a new way of teaching reading called 'Destination Reader'.
+In our reading sessions, we will continue our reading lessons through'Destination Reader'.
 The children will be looking at learning behaviours and exploring all the different skills needed to be a good reader.
+During our sessions, we will be looking at a range of texts which link to the Victorians.

-Please continue to encourage your child to practise their times tables at home!
+Please continue to encourage your child to practise their times tables at home using times table rockstars and education city.

-- Begin to effectively edit and improve our writing with the reader in mind
+- To continue to edit and improve writing independently

 - To not give up when Maths is difficult!
 In Year 6, we are resilient learners!